APonce911/jekyll-mywebsite/_posts/2020-05-27-go-pointers.md

 ---

 A pointer holds the memory address of a value.
-They are used to reference of indirect affect a value.
+Used to reference and indirectly affect value.

-Use '&' to set a the value of a pointer, and * to access (read or write) through a pointer
+Use '&' to set the memory address of a pointer, and the '*' operator to access (read or write) the value of a memory address through a pointer.

 Ex: p is a pointer, n is not